 When the time is up, leave the bowl inside—the steam from the water will carry the lemon juice and its precious citric acid cleaning powers to every corner of your microwave, while the heat will loosen up any dried gunk living inside.
 After five minutes, open the door and carefully remove the bowl (it’s probably still hot).
-Then use a clean rag or paper towel to wipe the ceiling and sides of your microwave.
+Then use a clean rag or paper towel to wipe the roof and sides of the microwave’s interior.
 Don’t forget the turntable and the door, which are almost definitely also pretty gross.

-If there are any stubborn stains or food build-up that resisted the citric steam, a degreaser can be your best friend—spray it on a clean rag and go to town.
-Just make sure that you use a clean paper towel with some water to remove any residue before the next time you heat up your food.
+If there are any stubborn stains or food buildup that resisted the citric steam, a degreaser can be your best friend—spray it on a clean rag and go to town.
+Just make sure that you use a clean paper towel with some water to remove any residue before you heat up your food.